Allen, Wisconsin

 Allen is an unincorporated community in the town of Clear Creek in Eau Claire County, Wisconsin, United States.
 It lies almost exactly midway between Cleghorn and Foster, at the southern junction of Eau Claire County Highways "D" and "V".

-The community was named after one of its early settlers, Charles Allen, on whose property the community was built, in approximately 1870.
-In 1913, the Fairchild and North-Eastern Railway was extended to Cleghorn via Allen.
+The town was built in 1913-1915 when the Fairchild and Northeastern Railroad passed through the community and a depot was built.
+The town was named after Charles Levi Allen, a commercial farmer who owned the land upon which the town was platted.